At a Glance

 Option 3: Don’t Allow Generative AI

-Don’t allow students to use generative AI while they demonstrate that they’ve achieved the learning outcomes.
+This means telling students they should not use generative AI for the assessment.
 Here are some contexts where this might be the best approach:

-• Foundational knowledge: For assessments focused on foundational knowledge within a field, you might want not want students to use generative AI.
-If they do use AI, it could be difficult to tell whether a correct response can be attributed to the student’s knowledge versus a lucky “roll of the dice” with a generative AI tool.
+• Foundational knowledge: For assessments focused on foundational knowledge within a field, it could be difficult to tell whether a correct response can be attributed to the student’s knowledge versus a lucky “roll of the dice” with a generative AI tool.

 Since AI detectors don’t work, you can only enforce an AI ban by asking students to complete assessments in the classroom without a laptop.
 However, that approach can disadvantage students with disabilities and other marginalized learners—as well as any student who struggles to write by hand or under tight time constraints.